2-Cycle Oil Mix Calculator & Chart

-- Do not use gasoline with more than 10 percent ethanol, which attracts moisture, causes gasoline to break down and can lead to engine damage.
+- Do not use gasoline with more than 10 percent ethanol, which attracts moisture, causes gasoline to break down, and can lead to engine damage.

 - Do not guess at the right ratio or approximate the amounts of either gasoline or oil; your engine requires a specific mixture of fuel and lubrication to run properly.

-- Do not combine the gas and oil in the engine directly; always mix in a separate, clean container.
+- Do not combine the gas and oil in the engine directly; always mix them in a separate, clean container.